 His research in Warwick is supported by the Chancellor's International scholarship.

-European Modernism, Romanticism, Continental Philosophy, Lyric poetry, Hindi Literature, Anthropocene
+European Modernism, Romanticism, Continental Philosophy, Lyric poetry, Hindi Literature, Theories of the Literary

 'The Word and the World: Bimal Krishna Matilal on the Epics', Caravan, 2019.

 'A Taste for Secrecy: Reading and Hiding Naiyer Masud', Almost Island, 2018